Image by jimg944

 But I don’t anymore (that is, as an “I’m stressed” resort).

-Restaurants are really uncertain territory, and today I’m going to tell you why shouldn’t eat at (most) restaurants.
+Restaurants are really uncertain territory, and today I’m going to tell you why should avoid most restaurants.

 1. Cooking Oils